Jennette McCurdy, or as you may know her - Sam from iCarly, has a previously hidden, somewhat dark past.

-Her mom struggled with eating disorders when she was younger as well so while Jennette didn't hold this aspect against her mom, she also didn't realize that her mom was aiding and pushing the disorder further until it became apart of her identity.
+Her mom struggled with eating disorders when she was younger as well so while Jennette didn't hold this aspect against her, she also didn't realize that her mom was aiding and pushing the disorder further until it became apart of her identity.

-When she landed her role as Sam in iCarly at age 14, things only got worse as she was becoming more popular as an actress.
+When she landed her role as Sam in iCarly at age 14, things only got worse as she was became more popular.

 She felt the pressure of always being "on", much like how creators may feel once their content starts to get traction and they have an audience to consistently create for.

 When she was 18, her mom was diagnosed with terminal cancer and by age 21, she was signing a new acting deal while her mom was weeks away from dying.

 Her mom passed away in 2013 and since then, she's grown as a person, learned how to begin coping with her past, and in 2020 she wrote and performed a one-woman show called "I'm Glad My Mom Died" about why her mom’s death went from being the worst thing that ever happened to her to the best.

 Her mom's determination and forcefulness may be a large factor in her 'successful' acting career, but it didn't come without creating scars in her daughter's mind that may never disappear.